 March 2008 – The Coming of the !Gubis

 In March 2008, the !Gubi Family from Namibia returned to the UK, after an absence of 7 years.
-During their 2 week long stay, they rehearsed a fusion track with Banco de Gaia (aka Toby Marks) which was then performed a party at the end of the stay.
+During their 2 week long stay, they rehearsed a fusion track with Banco de Gaia (aka Toby Marks) which was then performed at a party at the end of their stay.
 The Kakatsitsi drummers were also involved, lending two drummers to support the family on a few tracks of their traditional set and also developing a fusion track with Toby.
 The process was once again an interesting one.
 Perhaps differing from other producers Kakatsitsi had worked with over the years, Toby was keen to avoid having the traditional African sounds and styles swamped or dominated by the western digital beats.
 As a result, he was somewhat loath to begin the fusion process, preferring the traditional musicians to start and for him to then insert sounds.
 However, two problems quickly emerged with this line of approach.
 Firstly, most of the !Gubi Family’s music is in 6/8 time, whereas virtually all of western dance music is arranged in 4/4.
 Secondly, the computer based equipment Toby was using was much less flexible and adaptable than a live African musician, or any other live musician for that matter, and it became apparent that if the Africans were to lead, Toby would require more programming time than was available during the few days set aside for the rehearsals.